 Your sleeping position plays a significant role in how you sleep and the recovery rate of your condition.

-- Finding the perfect sleep position usually takes time and some experimentation, but two of the most popular are sleeping on your side with a pillow between your knees or sleeping on your back with a pillow underneath your knees.
+- Finding the perfect sleep position usually takes time and some experimentation.
+Still, two of the most popular are sleeping on your side with a pillow between your knees or on your back with a pillow underneath your knees.

-- While stomach sleeping is often discouraged, there are some injuries or conditions (particularly younger patients suffering from a disc bulge or sciatica) that may find stomach sleeping to be the most comfortable.
+- While stomach sleeping is often discouraged, some injuries or conditions (particularly younger patients suffering from a disc bulge or sciatica) may find stomach sleeping the most comfortable.

 GETTING IN & OUT OF BED